This week’s theme was the Beach, Boats, and What Sinks / What Floats.

 Art Activities and Take Home Projects

 Bubble Blowing Art.
-We put out dishes of bubble fluid mixed with liquid watercolor (or food coloring).
+Make your own bubble solution, using colored water.
 Kids blew bubbles at the paper, and as the bubbles popped, they made splashes of color.
 Our youngest children (3 and 4) are still learning to blow bubbles, so this was good small motor learning for them.
 We’ve tried it with the paper laying horizontally on a table, and vertically on the easel, and prefer the easel.

 Other Art Ideas: You could try Floating Chalk Art, where a child scrapes chalk dust onto the surface of a tray of water then takes a print of it.
 Or you could try paper marbling.